ptresearch/AttackDetection/README.md

 ## SID range
 We use SID 10000000-10999999 for our rules.
 ## License
-This software is provided under under a custom License.
+This software is provided under a custom License.
 See the accompanying LICENSE file for more information.